1953 24 Hours of Le Mans: Finish and post-race

 Cunningham C-5R of Walters/Fitch, which finished 3rd overall and won the S 8.0 class.

 With three hours to ago, the Jaguars were still lapping at over 105 mph, however the pace had slackened a little.
 In the closing stages the order did not change, as Hamilton took over from Rolt to complete the last stage of the race.
 Driving their British license-plated Jaguar C-Type they took the victory, covering a distance of 2,555.04 miles (4,088.064 km), doing 304 laps and averaging a speed of 106.46 mph (170.336 km/h).
 Moss and Walker were four laps adrift at the finish, in second place with their C-Type after their epic drive.
 The podium was completed by Walters and Fitch, in their Cunningham C-5R a lap back.
 The third works Jaguar finished fourth, two laps further behind the Americans, after a very conservative and reliable race.

 The Marzotto brothers brought home the sole remaining Ferrari in fifth, finishing with virtually no clutch but having stayed in the top 10 throughout the race.
 A lap back was the Gordini, having had a trouble-free run.
 Owner-driver Briggs Cunningham came in 7th followed by the works Talbot of Levegh, finishing this year, and the private Jaguar, entered by Ecurie Francorchamps for Roger Laurent and Charles de Tornaco, in their standard C-Type.

-In a race of attrition where only 1 car, if any, of the many other works teams finished, it was an effort of remarkable reliability that all cars of the Jaguar, Cunningham and Panhard works teams finished.
-The Panhard team staged a formation finish, winning the Index of Performance by the narrowest of margins.
+In a race of attrition where only 1 car, if any, of the many other works teams finished, it was an effort of reliability that all cars of the Jaguar, Cunningham and Panhard works teams finished.
+The Panhard team staged a formation finish, winning the Index of Performance by a narrow margin.